ajanicij/hashnode-code/2023-10-15-ls/ls-rs/README.md

 }
 ```

-Function run will look like this:
+The function run will look like this:

 ```
 fn run() -> Result<(), Box<dyn std::error::Error>> {